University of Melbourne: Entrepreneurship

 The university has an entrepreneurship arm, named the Melbourne Entrepreneurial Centre (MEC).
 The university also has an accelerator program for start-ups, which has produced a number of small companies.
 The university also has an entrepreneurial training centre called the Wade Institute of Entrepreneurship based at Ormond College, one of the university's residential colleges.

-Libraries
+Libraries and collections

 The University of Melbourne's libraries have over three million visitors performing 42 million loan transactions every year.
 The general collection comprises over 3.5 million items including books, DVDs, photographic slides, music scores and periodicals as well as rare maps, prints and other published materials.
 The library also holds over 32,000 e-books, hundreds of databases and 63,000 general and specialist journals in digital form.

+The university has twelve libraries spread across its campuses: